 We may increase our debt or issue equity in the future, subject to restrictions in our debt agreements and our ability to access the capital markets.
 If our cash flow from operations is less than we anticipate, or if our cash requirements are more than we expect, we may require more financing.
 However, debt or equity financing may not be available to us on terms acceptable to us, if at all.
-As a result of our failure to timely file an Exchange Act report, we are currently ineligible to use a registration statement on Form S-3 to register the offer and sale of securities, which could increase the expense of accessing the capital markets.
-Assuming we continue to timely file our required Exchange Act reports, the earliest we would regain the ability to use Form S-3 is June 1, 2019.
 If we incur additional debt or raise equity through the issuance of our preferred shares, the terms of the debt or our preferred shares issued may give the holders rights, preferences and privileges senior to those of holders of our common shares, particularly in the event of liquidation.
 The terms of the debt may also impose additional and more stringent restrictions on our operations than we currently have.
-If we raise funds through the issuance of additional equity, your ownership in us would be diluted.
-If we are unable to raise additional capital when needed, it could affect our financial health, which could negatively affect your investment in us.
+If we raise funds through the issuance of additional equity, holders of our common shares would be diluted.
+If we are unable to raise additional capital when needed, it could affect our financial health.